Suunto Zoop Novo Dive Computer Review – Divers Buying Advice

-The Zoop Novo can handle oxygen levels between 21% and 50% in Nitrox mode.
-The pO2 limits for this device can be adjusted between 1.2 and 1.6 bars.
+It can handle oxygen levels between 21% and 50% in Nitrox mode.
+The pO2 limits for this device are adjustable between 1.2 and 1.6 bars.

 The maximum operations dive depth is 80 m (262 ft).
 It also features altitude adjustment settings up to 3,000 meters (9,843 ft).

-As one would expect the algorithm is Suunto's own.
-It's an RGBM (Reduced Gradient Bubble Model) algorithm.
-It has been developed together with Dr. Bruce Wienke.
+As one would expect, the algorithm is Suunto’s own.
+It’s an RGBM (Reduced Gradient Bubble Model) algorithm.
+The Suunto RGBM algo has been developed together with Dr. Bruce Wienke.

-The log in the device can hold data for up to 140 hours.
-For typical usage this should be enough for around 100 dives.
+The log in the dive computer can hold data for up to 140 hours.
+For typical usage, this should be enough for around 100 dives.
 The sampling time can be set at either 10, 20, 30, or 60 seconds.
 This provides a comprehensive logbook of your past dives.

-There certainly is functionality missing in an entry level dive computer like the Suunto Zoop Novo.
-The most obvious functionality missing is the lack of a compass.
-Typically, this can be found on higher end models.
+There certainly is functionality missing in an entry-level diving computer like the Suunto Zoop Novo.
+The most apparent feature missing is the lack of a compass.
+Typically, this can be found on higher-end models.

 - Easy to learn 4 button navigation

 - Large and cleanly divided display that provides all important information at a glance

 - Five dive mode settings for Freedive, Off mode, Air, Nitrox, and Gauge (Bottom Timer)

 - Air Nitrox settings between 21% and 50%